Olympia Theater (Miami)

 The Olympia Theater is a theater located in Miami, Florida.
 Designed by John Eberson in his famed atmospheric style, the theater opened in 1926.
 Throughout its history, the venue has served as a movie theater, concert venue and performing arts center.
 In 1984, it received historical designation by the NRHP.
-The Olympia Theatre, the Florida Theatre, and the Tampa Theatre are the only remaining atmospheric theatres in Florida.
+The Olympia Theatre, the Florida Theatre, the Polk Theatre, and the Tampa Theatre are the only remaining atmospheric theatres in Florida.

 Background

 In 1924, Paramount Enterprises, Inc. commissioned a theater in the South Florida area.
 Cities chosen for consideration were: Fort Lauderdale, Miami, Tampa and Sarasota.
 Architect John Eberson was hired to design the theater, after the success of his work with the Majestic Theatre in Dallas, Texas.
 Blueprints were completed in December 1924.
 Miami was chosen as the city and the theater was built on the site of the former "Airdome", an open-air movie theater.

 Construction began in May 1925 for the "Miami Theatre and Office Building".
 Eberson designed the theater to replicate a Spanish garden.
 The venue was completed in January 1926.
 The venue was renamed the "Olympia Theater and Office Building" by the wife of the land owner, Mrs. A.E.
 Rickmers.
 The name was changed to match its Mediterranean design style.
 The theater opened on February 18, 1926 as a silent movie theater.

 As the movie entertainment changed, so did the purpose of the theater.
 By 1929, talking pictures and vaudeville grew in popularity.
 The theater began to host many acts including the Marx Brothers and Gypsy Rose Lee.
 By the 1950s, the theater hosted numerous concerts.
 The theater gained notoriety after 15 sold-out performances by Elvis Presley in August 1956.
 The 50s and 60s saw performances from Etta James, Della Reese and B.B.
 King.

 By the late 1960s, the use of the theater declined.
 Plans were underway to demolish the theater and convert the space into a parking lot.
 In 1970, the venue was purchased by businessman and philanthropist, Maurice Gusman.
 He later hired famed local architect, Morris Lapidus to renovated the main auditorium.
 The capacity was reduced from 2,000 to 1,700.
 In 1972, the renovated theater became the home of the Greater Miami Philharmonic Orchestra.